slipmp/OracleEntityFramework/README.md

-Software Engineering
+# Oracle and Entity Framework Solution
-I have used this solution for an internal presentation at the company I work for, Dealertrack.
+I have used this solution for an internal presentation at the company I work for called Dealertrack.

 SE CoP (Software Engineering Community of Practice) - Unit Testing and Moq Frameworks Presentation